miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 -  VPN stands for Virtual Private Network.
 It is a service that enables you to securely connect your on-premises network or a remote device (such as a laptop or mobile device) to your AWS Virtual Private Cloud (VPC) over an encrypted connection via the public internet.

+Question 44 Incorrect
+A multi-national organization has a separate virtual private cloud (VPC) for each of its business units on the AWS Cloud.
+The organization also wants to connect its **on-premises** data center with the different virtual private clouds (VPC) for better organization-wide collaboration.
+Which AWS services can be combined to build the MOST efficient solution for this use-case?
+(Select two)

+AWS Storage Gateway

+AWS Transit Gateway

+AWS Direct Connect

+VPC peering connection

+Internet Gateway

+Answer: AWS Transit Gateway, AWS Direct Connect

 [Back to the top](#table-of-contents)

 # Security & Compliance